steenharsted/mocapr/README.md

 ![](README_files/figure-gfm/jump_2_AP-1.gif)<!-- -->

+*note: the right side appears on the right side in the anatomical animation and on the left side in the movement animation, this is intentional but might change in future versions*.

 Besides the size difference the two animations are very similar.
 This is because the movement that the subject is performing is uni-directional.
-*note: the right side appears on the right side in the anatomical animation and on the left side in the movement animation, this is intentional but might change in future versions*.
+For movements where the subject is moving in one direction without rotation (such as walking in a straight line, or jumping using both legs) the two projections and the following animations will produce similar results, but the results will differ greatly if the direction of the movement changes throughout the recording.

 Lets explore the difference between the two types of projections by looking at a movement that is not unidirectional.